campomanesreyc/TESDA-CWD/README.md

-# TESDA - Creative Web Design Repository
+# TESDA - Creative Web Design

 ## Overview

-This repository is dedicated to activities and assessments I made related to the Creative Web Design course offered by TESDA through Telecall Laguna
+This repository is dedicated to activities and assessments I made related to the Creative Web Design course offered by TESDA and facilitated by Telecall Laguna.

+All activities and assessments within this repository leverage the power and flexibility of the MaterializeCSS Framework.
+This modern framework provides a sleek and responsive design, enhancing the overall user experience and ensuring compatibility across various devices

 ## Table of Contents